Scalable Multi-agent Reinforcement Learning Algorithm for Wireless Networks: Algorithm

-The common idea of personalizing in federated learning contains aggregating the model in a weighted way \cite{Smith2018CoCoA} or transferring the global knowledge with transfer learning methods \cite{Yang2021FedSteg}.
-However, it is hard to measure the weight when aggregating the local models in reinforcement learning cases.
-Thus, we adopt the transfer learning method to realise the personality in our federated architecture.
-There exist two common ways to transfer global knowledge into a local model.
-The first method is performing federated averaging for part of the network, e.g. critic network in the actor-critic algorithm.
-The second method is bringing the local model similar to the global model when updating the model.
-CORelation ALignment (CORAL) is a simple approach for unsupervised model alignment, which minimises the model shift between global model and local model \cite{Sun2016Correlation}.
+We try to solve this problem via personalizing in our architecture.
+Personalizing allows each agent to keep its local characteristics while still sharing some global knowledge \cite{Smith2018CoCoA}.
+We adopt the transfer learning method to realise the personality and reduce the negative effect of centralized-decentralized mismatch in our federated architecture.
+By bringing the local model similar to the global model when updating the mode, CORelation ALignment (CORAL) is a simple approach for unsupervised model alignment, which minimises the model shift between global model and local model \cite{Sun2016Correlation}.
 By minimising the second-order statistics between local features and global features, the CORAL helps the local agent to reduce the local loss and adapt part of the global knowledge.
-Then, the global knowledge is transferred into the local model while keeping the characteristic of local features.
-One of the aggregation implementations is called FedSteg, which is proved to be useful in communication scenarios \cite{Yang2021FedSteg}.
-In FedSteg method, the input is processed by local model and global model separately, and the loss of CORAL is measured between the output of linear layers before the softmax layers \cite{Sun2016Correlation}.
-Then, CORAL loss is added to the loss of reinforcement learning, which is jointly minimized by the optimizer.
+Then, the global knowledge can be transferred into the local model while keeping the characteristic of local features.
+We apply CORAL to our architecture where the loss of CORAL is measured between the output of linear layers before the softmax layers \cite{Sun2016Correlation}.